 Digital Storytelling Workshop

-Brought to you by Cortland Free Library in conjunction with Time Warner Cable’s Public Access TV Channel 2.
-In this workshop, you will create a visual short story using your photos and audio recordings and, using a simple editing software program, create a story based on the poem, “Where I’m From” by author George Ella Lyon.
-This 4-part workshop will be held Mondays starting August 4, 6 to 8 p.m.
+Melanie Arnold of Time Warner Cable’s Public Access TV Channel 2 will present this 3-part workshop.
+You will create a visual short story using your photos and audio recordings and, using a simple editing software program, create a story based on the poem, “Where I’m From” by author George Ella Lyon.
+This 3-part workshop will be held Mondays starting March 16 from 5 to 7 p.m.
 The workshop is FREE and open to the public.
 Registration is required and limited to (6) participants.
 Check the calendar for dates & times.

 Participants will need to bring: